mstephenmsmith/predictive_LTV_analysis/README.md

 ##Supervised Prediction of High Value Retail E-Commerce Customers Using Survival and LTV Analyses##

 ###Introduction and Usage:
 * The combination of the programs below produces a survival analysis, Lifetime Value (LTV) analysis of retail e-commerce customers.
-After getting LTV values for each customer, supervised learning techniques are used to predict high-value customers based on user and beahvioral attributes.
+After getting LTV values for each customer, supervised learning techniques are used to predict high-value customers based on user and behavioral attributes.
 The programs were built around the business model that a user can "save" a third-party retail item he/she likes to a database and can later purchase the product when it goes on sale.
 The retail ecommerce company then receives a commission from that sale.
 * To conduct the full survival analysis, Lifetime Value (LTV) analysis, and prediction of high value customers, the programs should be run in sequential order as laid out below.

 ###frequencies.py